Naliwe/bitBurnerTsProject/README.md

 'Executable scripts' are located in the `src/bin` subfolder and will generally contain main functions.
 This is just for tidiness and completely optional.

+'Library' files are stored in `src/lib` to make it easier to make sure links are correct when generating `.ns` files.

 ### Files